 The deadline to hand in your accommodation form is the 15th of June if you start in September or the 8th of December if you start in February.
 If you are not admissible to the study of your choice, your request for accommodation will be cancelled without charge.
 Keep us informed if you have found your own accommodation.
 If you cancel your registration before the deadline, there will be no financial consequences.

-Our department International students will do its utmost to find accommodation but please realise that the housing situation in the Fontys cities is scarce.
+Our department International students will do its utmost to find accommodation but .
 Only after the deadline has passed, Fontys will inform you whether a room will be offered to you.